This post may contain affiliate links. Please read our disclosure policy.

 Instructions

-• Add bell peppers to look like garland, and then add them up top as a star.
+• Add bell peppers to look like garland, and then use 4 smaller strips to create a star at the top.

-• Sprinkle with cherry tomatoes and serve with your favorite veggie dip.
+• Sprinkle with cherry tomatoes to resemble ornaments and serve with your favorite veggie dip.

 Nutrition